alariclin/sing-box-auto-ddr/README.md

 <a name="-key-features"></a>
 ### ✨ Key Features

 * **Automated Encryption Tunnel Deployment**: Automatically install popular secure transmission protocols such as VLESS-Reality, Hysteria 2, and Shadowsocks with a single click.
-Supports custom SNI and physical link multiplexing of standard server ports.
+Support custom SNI and the physical link reusing and high-performance distribution of standard service ports.
-* **Zero-Trust Asset Verification**: Abandons unofficial mirror sources.
-Core binaries forcefully enforce SHA-256 and ELF/ZIP magic number validation, completely blocking supply chain poisoning attacks.
+* **Zero Trust Asset Verification System**: Abandon unofficial mirror sources.
+Core binary files are forced to enable SHA-256 and strong verification of ELF/ZIP pseudo-structures, completely blocking any form of supply chain attacks.
-* **Native Port Hopping & Mimicry**: Deeply integrates Reality architecture with uTLS fingerprint simulation.
-Perfectly merges Hysteria 2's official native port hopping with dynamic iptables/ip6tables forwarding to enhance survival rates in extreme network conditions.
+* **Native Anti-Denial of Service and Port Jumping**: Deeply integrate the Reality architecture and uTLS fingerprint simulation.
+Perfectly integrate the official kernel-level port jumping of Hysteria 2, improving the survival rate in extreme networks.
-* **Physical Kernel Protocol Stack Optimization**: Automatically injects and activates the BBR congestion control algorithm and fixes kernel-level TCP KeepAlive.
-Pushes the system's TCP concurrent handles and file descriptors to absolute limits.
+* **Physical Kernel Protocol Stack Optimization**: Automatically inject and activate the BBR congestion control algorithm, fix the kernel-level TCP KeepAlive.
+Raise the system TCP concurrent handles and file descriptors to the physical limit, completely releasing the server bandwidth potential.
-* **Isolated L4 Probes & Self-Healing**: Utilizing atomic temporary files (mktemp) and precise port grabbing (ss), the script achieves accurate deadlock clearing without affecting existing legitimate processes (like Nginx/Docker).
+* **Environment Self-Repair**: Rely on atomic temporary files and precise port capture by ss, the script can achieve precise deadlock cleaning and service self-healing without harming the original compliance business of the host machine.
-* **Automated Quota Circuit Breaker**: Relying on vnstat's real-time link monitoring, it supports preset monthly traffic thresholds.
-Triggers an automatic atomic service shutdown when traffic reaches the limit to prevent cloud over-billing.
+* **Automated Quota Cutoff Mechanism**: Rely on real-time link traffic monitoring by vnstat, support preset monthly traffic usage thresholds.
+Immediately trigger atomic-level service cutoff protection when the traffic reaches the limit to prevent cloud service overcharging.

 ---
 <a name="-architecture-comparison"></a>